Timeline of the Great Depression: 1929

 November 1: The Federal Reserve begins lowering the discount rate from its 6% level.

-November 13: The stock market bottoms out at 198.60, followed by a bear market that would last until April 1930.
+November 13: The stock market bottoms out at 198.60, followed by a declining market that would last until April 1930.
 Commodity prices, however, continue to decline steeply.

 1930

 Year: recession deepens.
 US GDP contracts by 8.5% and nominal GDP falls to $92 billion.
 Prices decline slightly but wages hold relatively steady.
-US annual inflation rate is -6.4%.
+US annual inflation rate is −6.4%.
 Unemployment reaches 9%.
 1,350 banks fail.

 April 17: Dow reaches a secondary closing peak (i.e., bear market rally) of 294.07, followed by a long stagnation until a severe decline began in April 1931.
 This peak matches early-1929 levels, but is 30% below the September 1929 peak.

 May: Automobile sales fall below 1928 levels.

 June 17: Smoot-Hawley Tariff Act passed, placing more stress on the weakening global economy, primarily through the collapse in trade of agricultural products, which strained banks that had lent heavily to farmers.
 Further decreases in trade of manufactured products led to layoffs and reduced corporate profits, weakening the economy.
 General consensus among economists is that the Smoot-Hawley Act did not cause the Depression, but did worsen it and stunted recovery efforts after 1933.
 Exports declined from $5.2 billion in 1929 to just $1.7 billion in 1933.

-September - December: First major round of U.S. bank failures.
+September – December: First major round of U.S. bank failures.
 Some $550 million in deposits are lost.
 Over 300 banks failed in December alone.

 September 14: The 1930 German federal election is held, with strong gains for the Nazis, who become the second-largest party in the Reichstag, and the Communists.
 The parties constituting the incumbent pro-democratic Weimar Coalition suffer catastrophic losses.

 November: Caldwell & Company, a major conglomerate offering banking, insurance, and brokerage services in the Southern United States, collapses and triggered a cascading effect of bank runs on smaller banks in Tennessee and Kentucky.
 The collapse generates national headlines, contributing to the contagion of fear regarding the banking system.

 December: The Federal Reserve's federal funds rate reaches 2%, a then-record low.

 December: Bank of United States (a private bank in New York City) collapses.
-The bank had over $160 million in deposits and was the fourth largest bank in the United States at the time, and its failure is widely considered to be the moment when the banking collapse in the United States hit a critical mass, sparking a nationwide run on the banking system that was a major contributor to the deflationary spiral of 1931-1933.
+The bank had over $160 million in deposits and was the fourth largest bank in the United States at the time, and its failure is widely considered to be the moment when the banking collapse in the United States hit a critical mass, sparking a nationwide run on the banking system that was a major contributor to the deflationary spiral of 1931–1933.